When you think of a split screen video, a lot of things can come to mind.

 Step 3: Edit audio

-Once your video is exactly how you’d like it, you need to produce it.
+Don’t forget to produce and share your project.
 This will finalize your video file.
 You can upload the finished video to a hosting site, such as YouTube, Vimeo, or Screencast.com, or save it locally as an MP4.